-MINIX 3 is an open-source operating system that can be used as a base for research projects but also for commercial (embedded) systems where microkernel systems dominate the market.
+MINIX 3 is a free open-source operating system that can be used for studying operating systems, as a base for research projects, or for commercial (embedded) systems where microkernel systems dominate the market.
 Much of the focus on the project is on achieving high reliability through fault tolerance and self-healing techniques.

 One consequence of this design is that failures of the system due to bugs or attacks are isolated.
 For example, a failure or takeover of the audio driver due to a bug or exploit can lead to strange sounds but cannot lead to a full takeover of the operating system.
 Similarly, crashes of a system component can in many cases be automatically and transparently recovered without human intervention.
 Few, if any, other operating systems are as self-healing as MINIX 3.

 Source Code and Licensing

 For many companies and individuals two key questions about any piece of software are availability of the source code and the license.
 MINIX 3 is open source.
 The entire source code is available for anyone to use and modify as they see fit, for academic, personal, or commercial purposes.
 In particular, companies may use MINIX 3 in whole or in part in products.
 Furthermore, it is completely free of charge.
 Support and consultancy is available for a fee.
 Companies should contact us at firstname.lastname@example.org for pricing.

 MINIX 3 is available under a BSD-type license, which may be attractive to companies since it does not require them to publish changes they make to the system as the GPL does (e.g., for Linux).